hjeljeli32/plonk/README.md

 * ✅ KZG polynomial commitment scheme
 * ✅ Poly-IOP gadgets
 * ✅ Full Plonk IOP pipeline implemented and tested on a hard-coded example circuit
-* All core components of the Plonk IOP have been completed and tested against a hard-coded example circuit.
+* All foundational layers of the Plonk IOP have been implemented and validated through end-to-end proof generation and verification over a working example circuit.

 ---